Chart Color Schemes

 Health performance in Warrane is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Warrane faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover stands at approximately 45% of the total population (~1,260 people), lower than Greater Hobart's 51.4% and the national average of 55.3%.
-Mental health issues and arthritis are the most common medical conditions, impacting 12.3% and 10.5% of residents respectively.
+Warrane faces significant health challenges as assessed by AreaSearch, with high mortality rates and prevalent chronic conditions affecting both younger and older age groups.
+Private health cover is low at approximately 45% of the total population (~1,276 people), compared to Greater Hobart's 51.7% and the national average of 55.7%.
+Mental health issues and arthritis are the most common medical conditions, affecting 12.3% and 10.5% of residents respectively.

 Frequently Asked Questions - Health